Temps and termites are on the rise. Schedule your free inspection today.

 Bed bugs tend to spread more in hot weather, especially due to increased human travel.
 Summer vacations, hotel stays, and shared spaces give bed bugs more chances to hitch a ride in bags, clothes, or luggage.

-That said, they can still spread in winter especially through used furniture, shared laundry rooms, or multi-unit buildings.
+That said, they can still spread in winter, especially through used furniture, shared laundry rooms, or multi-unit buildings.
 Whether it’s hot or cold out, it’s smart to inspect your property regularly and look for signs of activity.

 Do bed bugs die in the winter?